hmrc/individual-losses-api/resources/public/api/conf/common/testing.md

 The following groups are stateful in the sandbox:

-- Brought Foward Losses V4.0
+- Brought Foward Losses V4.0 and later
-- Loss Claims V4.0
+- Loss Claims V4.0 and later

-blah blah blah blah blah blah